benhoyt/benhoyt.github.com/writings/prig.md

 ---
 layout: default
-title: "Prig: like AWK, but snobbish (Go! static typing!)"
+title: "Prig: like AWK, but with Go \"scripting\""
 permalink: /writings/prig/
 description: "Describes Prig, which is for Processing Records In Go.
 It's a text processing tool, like AWK, but it uses Go as the language."
 ---